joel-simon/cymesh/README.md

 A Half-Edge mesh implemented in cython.
 The mesh is intended for dynamic manipulation.
 Splitting edges, fliping edges and calculating normals and curvatures are all supported.

+Currently only supports tri-meshes.

+TODO:

+* support n-gon meshes and have a tri-mesh subclass
+* save as .obj

 ## INSTALL
 Requires cython and pygame/pyopengl for viewing.